 A person’s financial situation can change dramatically following a divorce.
-Regardless of what the former couple’s previous circumstances, the shift in responsibility for bills, expenses, childcare, and home upkeep can add significant financial strain.
+Regardless of the former couple’s previous circumstances, the shift in responsibility for bills, expenses, childcare, and home upkeep can add significant financial strain.

 If you are thinking about a divorce, speak with a Fulton County division of assets lawyer as soon as possible.
 A dedicated team of family law attorneys can help you create a plan to protect what matters most and manage your joint debts.